Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-model.md

 ## Connect Two Data Sources

 The connections must be unambiguous, which means that there cannot be connections in the data mart that makes it possible to find two paths between any two data sources.
-For more information, see [Data Mart Fundamentals](data-mart-fundamentals.md).
+For more information, see [Data mart concepts](data-mart-concepts.md).